 To learn more click here. https://www.aao.org/eye-health/diseases/what-are-cataracts

-Our surgeons utilize the most advanced implant technologies for cataract surgery.
+Dr. Logothetis utilizes the most advanced implant technologies for cataract surgery.

-Right time for Cataract
+When is the Right Time for Cataract Surgery?

 During cataract surgery, our surgeons will remove your cloudy lens and replace it with an intraocular lens (IOL).
 Choosing the most ideal IOL for every patient is the one of the most important aspects of a successful cataract surgery.
 Advances in technology have resulted in many types of IOLs with varying advantages and disadvantages.
 Our surgeons are experienced with the most advanced IOL technology.